- I’ve never been in counseling before. What is counseling like?

 However, if you cancel an appointment with less than 24 hours “Business Day” notice (or no notice), you will be charged a $100 fee for the missed appointment (insurance will not be billed for missed sessions.
 Monday appointments must be canceled on the preceding Friday.
 We do not accept cancellation calls over weekends or holidays for the following day).
 Finally, please note that appointments that start late will on most occasions end on time.

 - How do I get my prescription refilled?

-It is the policy of your psychiatric provider to provide her patients with enough medication to last until your next appointment.
+It is the policy of your psychiatric provider to provide their patients with enough medication to last until your next appointment.

 If you are prescribed medication, it is important to take your medication according to your prescriber’s instructions.
 Do not risk running out.
 For routine prescription refills, please CONTACT YOUR PHARMACY AND MAKE YOUR REQUEST AT LEAST 5 (FIVE) BUSINESS DAYS prior to the expiration of the prescription.
-Your pharmacy will fax your psychiatric provider with a refill authorization request (our fax # is 541-868-2003).
-Once the pharmacy has contacted your psychiatric provider, she needs 48 to 72 hours to process your refill.
+Your pharmacy will either fax your psychiatric provider with a refill authorization request (our fax # is 541-868-2003) or send them an electronic refill request.
+Once the pharmacy has contacted your psychiatric provider, they need 48 to 72 hours to process your refill.
 Because of the volume of requests received each day, this office cannot personally call you to let you know that your prescription has been refilled.
 Simply check with your pharmacist at the end of the business day for the status.

 If prior authorization is required, your psychiatric provider will respond to the request from your insurance company.
 These requests can take up to 2 weeks to process by your insurance company.
 Neither your psychiatric provider nor Eugene Therapy LLC is responsible for your insurance company’s decision to pay for your medication.